Virtual Reality for Neurorehabilitation: Mechanisms, Modalities, and Clinical Applications

 Error-Based Learning / Real-Time Feedback & Adaptive Learning

 Advanced VR platforms can capture real time kinematic data, allowing for immediate feedback and task adjustment.
 This closed-loop system can mirror principles of motor learning by reinforcing correct movements and discouraging maladaptive patterns.
 Evidence suggests that such feedback can facilitate the strengthening of residual pathways and accelerate recovery.
 This has been demonstrated through improvements in balance in multiple neurologic illnesses.
-Another example is that some VR systems use error augmentation and biofeedback (e.g., magnifying tremors in a virtual task) to force corrective adjustments.10, 12, 13
+Another example is that some VR systems use error augmentation and biofeedback to force corrective adjustments 10, 12, 13.

 Reward Mechanisms and Cognitive Engagement